STREAM: Challenges and Survival Strategies within the Neoliberal Context for a Civilized Africa

 Modern Africa, from North to South as well as East to West, is confronted by neoliberalism as a new and sophisticated social challenge.
 The inhabitants cannot run away from neoliberalism by migrating to some other regions as did their counterparts in the past.
 Neoliberalism is everywhere.
 Nonetheless, neoliberalism is a social calamity which presents an opportunity to Africans to reshape their social structures and possibly form a better civilization.
 They, among other things, have to confront neoliberalism by making use of the available opportunities.
 Moreover, African communities cannot rely on external assistance but they must learn from the past.
 This thematic stream looks for articles from anywhere in Africa, which focus on challenges, responses and survival strategies of African grassroots communities as they negotiate for their survival within the neoliberal context.
 Papers presenting evidences of creation of new civilizations in Africa at whatever stage are also welcome.

-If you have any queries or suggestions please contact Rasel Madaha (firstname.lastname@example.org or email@example.com); Rosemarie Mwaipopo (firstname.lastname@example.org); Rose Shayo (email@example.com); Christopher Zambakari (firstname.lastname@example.org).
-For panels and papers please await the official call for papers, which is expected in September 2017.
+If you have any queries or suggestions please contact Rasel Madaha (email@example.com or firstname.lastname@example.org); Rosemarie Mwaipopo (email@example.com); Rose Shayo (firstname.lastname@example.org); Christopher Zambakari (email@example.com).
+For panel and paper submissions please follow the instructions on the website http://www.asauk.net/call-for-papers-and-panels-asauk-2018-now-open/